NeoVidia/romfilter/README.md

 The default behaviour is to only keep files where all selected tags match every tag the file contains.
 Ticking 'Match Single Tag' will override this behaviour and keep a file if even a single tag matches.

+The filter does not delete files.
+All files will be moved to a subfolder named "REMOVED".

 Instructions
 -------------
 To start this application from command line, navigate to where the romfolder is located and start it using: